Originally posted Sept 16, ’20 and updated on Sept 27, ’22: slight formatting tweaks, and more on Dec 23, ’22.

 - Sea salt

 “Other variations of miso: are a mix of soybeans, barley, rice, buckwheat, millet, rye, wheat, hemp seed, and cycad.”– Wikipedia.org.

-I knew that there were types based upon color, but I had no clue what contributed to their color variations.
-Eventually, somewhere down the line, I learned that it was due to aging (the Maillard reaction), although, upon further research, I also learned that it was due to the type of koji used (soybean, rice, to barley).
+I knew that there were types based on color, but I had no clue what contributed to their color variations.
+Eventually, somewhere down the line, I learned that it was due to aging (the Maillard reaction), although, upon further research, it is also due to the type of koji used (soybean, rice, barley).

 - Shiro (white) miso